brooklynrail/brooklynrail-platform/content/events/2023/11/sarah-mceneaney-the-world-around-a-mixed-bag.md

 ---
 title: "Sarah McEneaney: The World Around"
-deck: "Featuring McEneaney and Amanda Millet-Sorsa. "
+deck: Featuring McEneaney and Amanda Millet-Sorsa
 summary: Artist Sarah McEneaney joins Rail contributor Amanda Millet-Sorsa for a conversation.
 We conclude with a poetry reading.
 people: